realityforge/gwt-cache-filter/README.md

 patterns.
 The `GWTGzipFilter` will serve a gzipped variant of a static file if one is present on the file system and the request specifies the "Accept-Encoding" http header to include "gzip".
-The gzipped variant of the static file should exist on the file system with he same name as the resource but with ".gz" suffix.
+The gzipped variant of the static file should exist on the file system with the same name as the resource but with ".gz" suffix.

 Quick Start
 ===========